Let Somebody Go: Writing and production

 They finished the track together in April 2021.
-Martin credited his daughter Apple in the writing, saying she "gave me this amazing chord that I'd never thought of.
+The song features lyrics written by Apple Martin, daughter of frontman Chris Martin and Gwyneth Paltrow; the father stated that Apple "gave me this amazing chord that I'd never thought of.
 So she's on there".

 Music video

 A space-themed lyric video featuring animated handwritten lyrics was released on 15 October 2021.
 The video was directed by Pilar Zeta and Victor Scorrano and depicts Calypso, one of the celestial bodies in the fictional solar system The Spheres.
 A music video directed by Dave Meyers was announced on 3 February 2022, and was released on 7 February 2022.
 The music video was filmed in October 2021.

 Live performances

 "Let Somebody Go" was first performed live on The Late Late Show with James Corden by Coldplay and Selena Gomez on the show's 18 October 2021 episode.
 On 2 February 2022, Chris Martin performed a solo version of the song on The Ellen DeGeneres Show.

+On November 1, 2022, Coldplay performed the song together with Argentine singer Tini, at Estadio River Plate during their Music of the Spheres World Tour.
+On October 4, 2023, Coldplay & Selena Gomez performed the song at the Rose Bowl.